Supportive Care Assistant Program

 You will receive a $5,000 wage subsidy per student.
 Students will assist your staff in the day-to-day activities of your facility, allowing your health-care team to focus on providing care.
 These students will have the opportunity to learn more about working in the sector and will become a new pool of candidates for filling future staffing needs.

 As an employer partner, you will provide students with 560 hours of paid work over the 16-week placement.
 Additionally, your responsibilities include:

-- Providing regular supervision and mentoring
+- Providing regular supervision, mentoring, and constructive feedback

-- Providing appropriate learning experiences that allow the student to meet the expected competencies based on their skills and knowledge
+- Providing appropriate learning experiences that allow the student to meet the expected competencies

 - Providing any additional training needed to complete the paid work placement